pyliaorachel/pyliaorachel.github.io/_posts/blog/Notes/CSC384/2016-10-30-constraint-satisfaction-problems.md

 		return;
 	```
 	- May keep track of __supports__ to avoid having to search through all possible assignments and check satisfication
-	- Check if current support still valie, i.e. all values it assigns still lie in the variables' current domains
+	- Check if current support still valid, i.e. all values it assigns still lie in the variables' current domains

 #### Heuristics